artstorm/render-presets/README.txt

 Compability
 ===========
-Render Presets has been tested with LightWave 3D 9.6, Win32 and Win64.
+Render Presets has been tested with LightWave 3D 9.6, Win32, Win64 and Mac OS.
-As far as I know it should also work fine on the Mac.

 Author